alber70g/graphql-mockfiles-express-middleware/README.md

 }
 ```

-So this typedef would result in the following directory structure:
+So this typedef would result in the following directory structure.

+> take notion of the `author` in the second item in the array.
+The
+> mockfiles-middleware will add `author`-prop `"name": "Albert"` to the first
+> item, and leave `author`-prop `"name": "John Doe"` in place

 ```
 mocks/posts/ok.json